Stocks reach for records as U.S. jobless claims dive

-In an Asia session thinned by a holiday in Hong Kong, Japan’s Nikkei had fallen 0.3% [.T] and the yen hit a 15-month low as sources in Tokyo said COVID restrictions were likely to be extended.
-[FRX/]
+In an Asia session thinned by a holiday in Hong Kong, Japan’s Nikkei fell 0.3% and the yen hit a 15-month low as sources in Tokyo said COVID-19 restrictions were likely to be extended. [.T] [FRX/]

-There was little sign of oil prices easing off, either despite reports OPEC and other oil producers could soon increase production.
-Brent was up nearly 2.5% at just over $76 a barrel after a roaring 45% first-half rise had scored one its best starts to a year on record.

-Euro zone government bond yields also inched up as the latest economic data showed the 19-country bloc’s manufacturing sector expanded at a record pace last month.
-Firms are also seeing the steepest rise in raw materials costs in well over two decades.

-“Euro zone manufacturing continued to grow at a rate unbeaten in almost 24 years of survey history in June as demand surged with the further relaxation of COVID-19 containment measures,” said Chris Williamson, chief business economist at IHS Markit.

-“However, the sheer speed of the recent upsurge in demand has led to a sellers’ market as capacity and transportation constraints limit the availability of inputs to factories, which have in turn driven industrial prices higher at a rate not previously witnessed by the survey.”
+Oil rose almost $2, supported by the prospect of strengthening demand, lower U.S. stockpiles and a Reuters report that OPEC+ producers could increase output in the coming months.

+The dollar index hit three-month highs, ahead of Friday’s U.S. jobs report that could offer clues on when the Federal Reserve will start to pare back stimulus.

+“Markets are digesting improved economic data and rising inflation, closely scrutinizing central bank communication for clues regarding the timing, process and magnitude of policy normalization,” said Ben Randl, a senior analyst at Bank of America Merrill Lynch.

-Germany’s benchmark 10-year Bund yield was up one basis point on the day, at -0.19%.
-French, Spanish and Italian 10-year yields were up by a similar amount.
+U.S. government bond prices were lower, with the benchmark 10-year yield last yielding 1.4696%.
+Germany’s benchmark 10-year Bund yield was up one basis point on the day, at -0.2%.
+French, Spanish and Italian 10-year yields were up by similar amounts.

-Most major economies have seen their government bond yields, which drive borrowing costs in their economies, rise sharply this year on bets that central banks will slow stimulus as a global recovery pushes up inflation.

-Due to a shortage of shipping containers and supply chains hugely affected by the pandemic, the euro zone data’s input prices index soared to 88.5 from 87.1 -- by far the highest in the survey’s history.
-The bloc’s inflation had dipped to 1.9% last month, official data on Wednesday had shown.
+Gold rose on Thursday in step with a dip in the dollar and Treasury yields, paring some of the precious metal’s losses last month.

+MSCI’s gauge of stocks across the globe gained 0.13%, and the pan-European STOXX 600 index rose 0.53%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.44% lower.

 TAIWAN TENSIONS

-In China overnight, equity markets had cheered the centenary of the Communist Party with a small rise, but a nationalist address from President Xi Jinping in Tiananmen Square did little to soothe geopolitical nerves and the yuan weakened very slightly.
+In China overnight, equity markets cheered the centenary of the Communist Party with a small rise, but a nationalist address from President Xi Jinping in Tiananmen Square did little to soothe geopolitical nerves, and the yuan weakened.
 [CNY/]

 Slower vaccination rates in Asia and the extension of restrictions to curb the spread of the virus - as well as a regulatory crackdown on Chinese tech giants - have had regional markets lagging this year.